Chaoscendence/TeaNet/README.md

 If you have any quesitons, please contact us by liujinchao@nankai.edu.cn

+## License

+The use of the code and other materials in this repository is RESTRICTED to non-commercial research and educational purposes.

 ## Citation

 Please cite our paper in your publications if you find the code useful: